-On Constitution Road, the third corner of the Warren Street intersection will be completed (southeast corner).
+On Constitution Road, the remaining corner of the Warren Street intersection will be completed (southwest corner).
 Some utility work to adjust a catch basin and install hydrant piping will be completed.

 The initiative between the National Park Service and Public Works is funded through a federal Transportation Investment Generating Economic Recovery (TIGER) grant.
 We’re also working in coordination with:

 We’ve already started construction on the project, and we are scheduled to finish all work by mid 2018.
 The general contractor for the first phase of the project is P. Gioioso & Sons, Inc., of Hyde Park.
 Contract work under this construction will be complete in by November 15, 2017.
 Phase 2 work, the Blackstone Block, Constitution Road, and Joy Street, is done by WES Construction.
 That work has started at the Blackstone Block and Constitution Road.
 All work under this contract is scheduled to be complete by July 1, 2018.

 Sitting next to the Fanueil Hall Marketplace, the Blackstone Block represents the core of Boston’s historic market district.
 The roads and alleys connecting to the Blackstone Block are the City’s most intact colonial-era street network.
 We’re reconstructing the area to give visitors a better experience as they explore this unique urban landscape, Creek Square, and Haymarket.